 When we get into POD publishing, we start running into some costs and projected project costs.
 First off, just the POD publishers have some basic per project costs.
 CreateSpace is by far the cheapest to start and learn.
-CreateSpace is free to do plus cost of proof and shipping the proof.
-WMG Publishing usually gets a book done and approved for under $25.00 per book, counting ISBN and proof costs.
-LightningSource has “mistake fees” that can mount up.
-And their per-book charge is higher.
-So do your research on the two to determine what you need and then decide.
+CreateSpace is free to do plus cost of proof and they even give you free online proofs.
+WMG Publishing usually gets a book done and approved for under $25.00 per book, counting the $10 ISBN and proof costs.

 As far as software and computers, you can do it yourself on any number of programs as readers have made clear in the comments sections of The New World of Publishing.
 WMG Publishing has gone ahead and invested in a top-line Mac computers, InDesign, and Photoshop for everyone.
 In fact, we have six of them on desks now around the building.
 Not cheap, but considering we are a full publishing company, a needed expense.

 Again, talk to an accountant (which will cost as well) for how to figure in the capital expenditures of buying computers and such.
-But for per-project figuring of a POD book, the costs can range between basically free at CreateSpace to hundreds at LightningSource.
+But for per-project figuring of a POD book, the costs can range between basically free at CreateSpace to a lot more.
 Estimate and research before you start to know which way you would like to go.